cityssm/faster-web-projects/README.md

 # FASTER Web Projects

-**A list of the City's several open source projects related to the [FASTER Web fleet management system](https://fasterasset.com/products/fleet-management-software/).**
+**A list of the City of Sault Ste.
+Marie's several open source projects related to the [FASTER Web fleet management system (FMIS)](https://fasterasset.com/products/fleet-management-software/).**

 _All of these projects are completely unofficial and are in no way affiliated with or endorsed by FASTER Asset Solutions or Transit Technologies._